Dracopristis: Paleoecology and paleobiology

 During the Carboniferous, the Atrasado Formation consisted of estuarine and lagoonal habitats, evidenced by fish specimens which show adaptations to both freshwater and marine environments.
-The quality of many of the Kinney Brick Quarry fossils may have been the result of an anoxic zone, which possibly prevented scavengers disturbing them.
+The detailed preservation of many of the Kinney Brick Quarry fossils may have been the result of an anoxic zone which prevented scavengers from disturbing them.
 Dracopristis shared the estuary with the larger, related ctenacanthiform Glikmanius occidentalis, which may have preyed upon it.
 The quarry has also yielded numerous specimens of the filter feeding acanthodian Acanthodes, symmoriiforms similar to Cobelodus, hybodonts, holocephalans, ray-finned palaeonisciformes, lungfish, coelacanths, and megalichthyoforms.
 Rarer genera, such as the large eugeneodont (whorl-tooth shark) Campyloprion and the aforementioned Glikmanius, might have only occasionally migrated into the estuary from deeper, marine habitats.
-In total, more than 31 other distinct fish genera have been identified from the site, and it is considered one of the most diverse and well preserved fossil fish faunas in the Southwestern United States.
+In total, more than 31 other distinct fish genera are known from the site, and it is considered one of the most diverse and well preserved fossil fish faunas in the Southwestern United States.